 Kabir’s famous verse, Lift the veil that obscures the heart and there you will find what you’re looking for is an apt metaphor for the practice of Yoga.

-When we start practicing yoga and meditating, we start to dissolve the layers of grief and world-weariness that veil our heart.
+When we meditate and practice yoga, we start to dissolve the layers of grief and world-weariness that veil our heart.
 We recover the tenderness of an open, awake heart.
 (There’s a reason backbends are called heart-openers.)

 While reading Joseph Campbell, I was reminded that Yoga – and its core practice, meditation – are pathways to bliss.
 In Campbell’s words, hell is our own “egoic obstructions.”